cgerards/check24-gendev/DEVELOPER_GUIDELINE.md

 - Let Web and Android App render your widgets automatically

 Product teams can innovate independently while the Core provides the minimal stable contract required for safety and performance.
+The Orchestrator does not return widget data but only the widget configuration and URLs.
+All Speedboat data is fetched directly by Web and Mobile clients.